gelsogrove/shopME/finalproject-AG/PRD.md

 - The system maintains logs of blocking events for security analysis

 This mechanism protects against spam attacks, prevents AI resource waste, and ensures a smooth experience for all legitimate users.
 Rate limits are configurable by workspace administrators to accommodate different business needs and usage patterns.
+## 5.1 Implementation Status Update

+This section provides an update on the current implementation status of key features in the platform as of the latest development cycle.

+### 5.1.1 Workspace Settings (Implemented)

+The Workspace Settings page has been fully implemented with the following features:

+- **Basic Workspace Configuration**:
+  - Channel Name: Customizable name for the workspace
+  - Active/Inactive Toggle: Enable or disable the workspace
+  - Soft Delete Functionality: Marking workspaces as deleted without removing data

+- **WhatsApp Integration**:
+  - WhatsApp Phone Number: Configuration field for the business phone number
+  - WhatsApp API Key: Secure storage for API credentials

+- **Localization Settings**:
+  - Currency Selection: Support for multiple currencies (EUR, USD, GBP)
+  - Language Selection: Base language for the workspace

+- **Operational Settings**:
+  - Challenge Status Toggle: For enabling/disabling special challenge mode
+  - WIP Message: Customizable "Work in Progress" message for inactive workspaces

+The Settings page adopts a clean, card-based layout with validation for all fields and clear visual indicators for active/inactive status.

+### 5.1.2 Prompts Management (Implemented)

+A dedicated section for managing AI prompts has been implemented, allowing workspace administrators to:

+- Create, edit, and delete prompt templates
+- Customize AI behavior for different conversation scenarios
+- Test prompts before deploying them to production
+- Schedule prompt activations

+### 5.1.3 Language Management (TODO)

+The full language management system is currently planned but not yet implemented.
+When completed, this feature will allow:

+- Adding and removing supported languages
+- Managing translations for UI elements
+- Configuring automatic translation settings for conversations
+- Setting default languages per workspace

+This feature is prioritized for upcoming development cycles.

+### 5.1.4 Anti-Abuse System (Implemented)

+The anti-abuse protection system has been implemented as specified in section 5, with all the following features:

+- Rate-limiting mechanism that monitors message frequency
+- Automatic blocking of users exceeding defined thresholds (8 messages/minute)
+- Admin dashboard for viewing and managing blocked users
+- Detailed logging of blocking events for security analysis and pattern detection

+Workspace administrators can access this system through a dedicated interface in the dashboard, allowing them to:
+- View currently blocked users
+- Review blocking history and patterns
+- Manually unblock legitimate users
+- Adjust rate-limiting thresholds for their specific business needs

 ## 6. Key Features